SD › Boston Best Hotels

 Staying in Cambridge

 Best known as the home of Harvard and MIT, Cambridge sits due north of Boston on the opposite side of the Charles River.
 With its large university-age demographic, Cambridge is a lively city with a youthful, intellectual vibe.
-You’ll find lots of trendy boutiques, sidewalk cafes and coffee houses, and bars geared toward millennials, especially near Harvard Square.
-With the numerous area schools come loads of great museums with varied focuses.
+You’ll find lots of trendy boutiques, sidewalk cafes, coffee houses, and bars, especially near Harvard Square.
+With the numerous schools come loads of great museums with varied focuses.
 The largest and best known is the Museum of Science, a fun family destination with a butterfly house and a live electricity demo.
 But there are tons more, covering specific topics that include Islamic and Asian art, Semitic archaeology, medical history, comparative zoology, among others.

 Cambridge is big, and it takes a time to explore, so plan on taking a day or two here.
 Spend the morning walking or kayaking the Charles River, before heading out to hit a museum or three.
-Try on awful sweaters and hats at a vintage shop, and spend the end of the night in Central Square, drinking craft cocktails made with Fernet.
+Peruse the vintage shops, and spend the end of the night in Central Square, drinking craft cocktails made with Fernet.